Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 ```

 Now you may use any of the API functions, calling them directly from the Signature Object.
-You can see these functions in more detail in: Signature_SDK_JS_API.md.
+You can see these functions in more detail [on our developer documentation site here.](https://developer-docs.wacom.com/docs/sdk-for-signature/javascript/api/js-api/)

 ### On premise licensing